Analyze successful stores in existing markets

 - Close the attribute table.

-- In the Data Browser window, search for Population density.
-Under 2021 Key Demographic Indicators (Esri), select 2021 Population Density.
+- In the Data Browser window, search for Population Density.
+Select 2024 Population Density.

-The 2021 Population Density layer is added to the map.
+The color coded layer is added to the map.

-The two highest-performing stores are also located in an area with relatively high population density, indicated by orange shading.
-Areas with high population density, indicated by red shading, would be less desirable because they are usually in major urban markets that are saturated with competition and expensive to break into.
+The two highest-performing stores are also located in areas with relatively high population density, indicated by orange shading.
+Areas with high population density, indicated by red shading, might be less desirable because they are usually in major urban markets that are saturated with competition and expensive to break into.

-- On the ribbon, on the Map tab, in the Selection group, click Clear.
+- On the ribbon, click the Map tab.
+In the Selection group, click Clear.

 The two stores are no longer selected.

-- In the Contents pane, turn off the 2021 Population Density and 2021 Renter Occupied HUs layers.
+- In the Contents pane, turn off the Population Density layer.

 - Save the project.